 What is Senior PLAR and how does it work?

 Once a student has completed Junior PLAR, they can earn up to 10 more credits through the Senior PLAR process.

-Learners must complete an application that will assess prior learning.
+Learners must complete an application and portfolio that will assess prior learning.
 This refers to learning that has occurred outside of the classroom, including work and volunteer experience, as well as other skill development experience.